 The Act says you have to take positive action to prevent discrimination, harassment or victimisation, rather than waiting for a complaint or a problem.
 What you do should be reasonable and in line with your particular business:

-If you do nothing – even without a complaint – you could still be investigated by the Human Rights Commission.
+The Victorian Human Rights Commission may still investigate even if a complaint has not been lodged.
 The Commission looks for any potential breaches of your duty to prevent discrimination, sexual harassment or victimisation at work.